 Here are a few tips that can help you manage your blood pressure.

 People with high blood pressure are advised to reduce their salt intake.
-While the recommended amount is 2,300 mg per day, people with hypertension might need to limit this amount to 1,500 mg per day.
+While the recommended amount is 2,300 mg per day, people with hypertension might need to limit this amount to around 1,500 mg per day.

 People with blood pressure issues are also advised to reduce their caffeine intake.
 Many times, caffeine plays a vital role in blood pressure readings.

-People suffering from blood pressure issues are told to exercise daily to maintain a healthy blood pressure reading.
+People suffering from high blood pressure are told to exercise daily to maintain a healthy blood pressure reading.
 So, engage in some physical activity for 30 minutes every day.
 Moreover, you can try some gentle yoga routines to keep your blood pressure under control.

 Blood pressure can fluctuate due to stress.
 Therefore, it is advised to manage your stress with activities such as yoga, meditation, and sports.
 Find some basic yoga sequences to lead a healthy life here.